 In addition to those milestones, the year 2014 will go down as a proud year for the East Galway followers.
 A brand new state of the art kennel complex was developed and financed by Joint-Master Joe Cavanagh and handed over to the hunt recently.
 Cavanagh, a successful businessman and a former owner of Cavanagh Foundry in Birr, is passionate about hunting.
 A former Master of the Ormond Hunt for twenty seasons, he joined the mastership of the East Galways eight seasons ago.
 Joe bred the international eventer Comanchee who with his rider James Robinson was third at Burghley and fourth at Badminton, the latter which he competed in ten times, and the last time at nineteen years of age!

 The project of building the new kennels has taken Cavanagh three years from purchasing the site, visiting kennels in the UK and Ireland for ideas of what mistakes to avoid, securing planning permission, and then building.
-Meticulous about detail, his top priorities were the welfare of hounds and horses and comfortable surroundings for the huntsman to do his work.To read more, log in (above) or click to subscribe.
+Meticulous about detail, his top priorities were the welfare of hounds and horses and comfortable surroundings for the huntsman to do his work.To read more, a subscription is required.
+Log in or click here to subscribe.